 - A paralegal with three to five years' experience can expect a salary in the region of £30,000 to £40,000.
 Pay is highest in large cities, compared with regional law firms and high street firms

 Salaries can vary depending on your experience and level of responsibility, the size and type of employer you work for, the area of law you're working in (commercial, family, immigration, property) and location.
 Salaries in London, for example, are higher than in the rest of the UK.
 Compliance paralegals in the financial sector are among the best paid.

-If you are based in Scotland, please see the Scottish Paralegal Association website for relevant information.
+If you're based in Scotland, see the Scottish Paralegal Association website for relevant information.

 Income data from the Institute of Paralegals.
 Figures are intended as a guide only.